lauty061/Goleando-Ando/README.md

 # Golenando Ando ⚽🔥

+**Golenando Ando** is a website that displays updated scores, standings, and fixtures from the main football leagues and competitions, with data automatically extracted from TyC Sports via scraping.

+This project was developed using **HTML, CSS, JavaScript, and Python**.

+---

+## 🌍 Available Leagues and Competitions

+- 🇦🇷 Argentine League
+- 🇪🇸 LaLiga (Spain)
+- 🏴 Premier League (England)
+- 🇮🇹 Serie A (Italy)
+- 🇫🇷 Ligue 1 (France)
+- 🇩🇪 Bundesliga (Germany)
+- 🌍 UEFA Champions League
+- 🌎 Copa Libertadores
+- 🌎 Copa Sudamericana
+- 🌍 UEFA Europa League
+- 🏀 NBA

+> In future versions, more international tournaments, leagues from other countries, and sections for other sports will be added.

+---

+## 🚀 Technologies Used

+- **HTML & CSS:** structure and visual design of the site.
+- **JavaScript:** frontend logic.
+- **Python:** data scraping and lightweight backend.
+- **BeautifulSoup / requests:** used to fetch and process data from TyC Sports.

+---

+# Golenando Ando ⚽🔥

 **Golenando Ando** es una web que muestra resultados, tablas y fixtures actualizados de las principales ligas y competencias de fútbol, con datos extraídos automáticamente de TyC Sports mediante scraping.

 Este proyecto fue desarrollado usando **HTML, CSS, JavaScript y Python**.